munificent/craftinginterpreters/book/statements-and-state.md

 ```

 Here, we have two blocks and a variable `a` is declared in each of them.
 You and
-I can tell just from looking at the code that the use of `a` in the first print
+I can tell just from looking at the code that the use of `a` in the first
-refers to the first `a`, and the second one refers to the second.
+`print` statement refers to the first `a`, and the second one refers to the
+second.

 <img src="image/statements-and-state/blocks.png" alt="An environment for each 'a'." />

 This is in contrast with **dynamic scope** where you don't know what a name
 refers to until you execute the code.
 Lox doesn't have dynamically scoped
-*variables*, but methods and fields on objects are dynamically scoped:
+*variables*, but methods and fields on objects are dynamically scoped.

 ```lox
 class Saxophone {